cityjson/specs/docs/schema.rst

 - are there duplicate keys (IDs) for the City Objects?
 If yes then an error is returned.
 - are there duplicate or orphan vertices?
 If yes a warning is returned

-Errors and warnings are returned to the user.